COG-UK/geography_cleaning/README.md

 - adm2_cleaning.tsv: known mistakes made when inputting adm2s.
 First column is the location provided in the unclean metadata.
 If there's only one other column, it is a 1:1 mapping to a GADM adm2 (eg Borders to Scottish_borders).
 If there are multiple other columns, then the adm2 supplied consists of multiple GADM adm2s.
 - nuts_to_adm2.tsv: definition of the NUTS1 regions in terms of adm2.
 - outer_postcode_cleaning.csv: known errors in input postcodes.
 Usually spelling mistakes and mis-transcription.
 - outer_postcode_latlongs_region.csv: lookup table for postcode district to region and centroid.
-Those without latitudes and longitudes are those not part of England, Wales, Scotland or Northern Ireland (eg channel islands)
+Those without latitudes and longitudes are non-geographic postcodes
 - postcode_to_adm2: Lookup table to match outer postcodes to one or more GADM adm2s, ambiguities denoted by "|".